 Recent declines in the abundance of pollinator insects, such as bees and butterflies, have been identified by the United Nations Food and Agriculture Organization as a threat to food security, as these insects are an important method of plant pollination.
-According to the US Fish and Wildlife Service, the main threats facing pollinators are habitat loss, degradation and fragmentation.
-Pollinators lose food and nesting sites they need to survive when native vegetation is replaced by roadways, manicured lawns, crops and non-native gardens.
+According to the US Fish and Wildlife Service, the main threats facing pollinators are habitat loss, degradation, and fragmentation.
+Pollinators lose food and nesting sites they need to survive when native vegetation is replaced by roadways, manicured lawns, crops, and non-native gardens.
 This can have added detriment to pollinators that migrate.
-Research has shown that providing these insects with more habitat can create the conditions for these insect populations to recover.
-Converting traditional grass lawns has been identified as way to increase pollinator habitat.
-The Minnesota Legislature created the Lawns to Legumes program, which provides grants to private homeowners to convert traditional lawns to pollinator friendly landscape.
+Research has shown that increasing habitats can create the conditions for these insect populations to recover.
+Converting traditional grass lawns has been identified as one way to increase pollinator habitat.